A solvable walking model for a two-legged robot: Introduction

 Although the complexity of human walking, engineers, biologists, physicists, and mathematicians have joined efforts to build machines reproducing human movements and walking.
 Models describing the basic features of walking and running inspired the industry to create robots to perform some human activities \cite{Ada}.
 A simple search on the internet leads to different prototype machines mimicking jumping, walking, and running.

 Two classes of models were created with entirely different dynamics to reproduce the effects of human walking and running.
 Walking mechanisms based on an inverted pendulum model were introduced by \cite{Sau, Ale, MM}, while running models based on a spring-mass model were pioneered by \cite{Bli} and \cite{McC}.
 These models have two articulated legs simulating the hip, knees, and feet, with many parameters.
-With these models, different mechanisms for transferring kinetic and potential energies between steps were discussed, and the qualitative description of the mechanisms of gaiting and running.
-In all the cases, stride dynamics and control are computer-assisted, and all these models are non-soluble in closed form.
+These models discussed different mechanisms for transferring kinetic and potential energies between steps.
+In all the cases, stride dynamics and control are computer-assisted, and all these models are non-solvable in closed form.
 For a generic comparative review of these models, we refer to \cite{Gey} and \cite{Hol}.

 Here, we introduce a simplified articulated two-legged robotic model with mass concentrated on the hip and feet motion is dynamically absent.
 This type of model mimics two-legged stilt walking.
-Some authors refer to this model as kneed biped robot \cite{Asa}, or point foot robot \cite{Che}.
+Some authors refer to this model as a kneed biped robot \cite{Asa} or point foot robot \cite{Che}.
 For this class of simpler robot models, the different approaches consider knees with mass and elaborated control systems \cite{Asa, Che, Mak}, and stochastically controlled robots \cite{Su}.
 In these models, stability is critical, and robots should have internal mechanisms for stability control and energy supply to restore the standing leg pendular energy.
-Moreover, the stride durations in horizontal surfaces are non-constant, and the mathematical models are non-soluble, making the derivation of generic dynamic properties and optimisation goals difficult.
-So, we aim to build a soluble model for walking, leading to quantitative predictions about walking dynamics and adaptability to motion on uneven surfaces and inclined planes.
+Moreover, the stride durations in horizontal surfaces are non-constant, and the mathematical models are non-solvable, making the derivation of generic dynamic properties and optimisation goals difficult.
+A two-segment robot model based on the inverted pendulum model and able to walk on inclined planes has been introduced by \cite{Nor}.
+However, due to the absence of articulated knees, this model fails to describe gaiting along uneven surfaces.
+So, we aim to build a solvable model for walking, leading to quantitative predictions about walking dynamics and adaptability to motion on uneven surfaces and inclined planes.